SolonJ-bio/TCRDiag/README.md

 ```
 # Usage

-Follwoing is step by step for training and predicting.
+The following provides a step-by-step guide for training and prediction.
 ```r
 source('inputRun.R')